 The nearly 3-acre property is within walking distance of the historic Sonoma Plaza.
 The development includes four 3,240 sq. ft.
 4-bedroom homes that provide each resident with their own bedroom and bathroom, plus shared common areas.
 Sweetwater Spectrum also consists of a 2,300 sq. ft. community center, 1-acre farm, greenhouse, and large therapy pool.
-Trained volunteers, a farm steward, and an on-site executive director add support to this peaceful setting.
+Trained volunteers, a farm manager, and an on-site executive director, and activities coordinator add support to this peaceful setting.

 The design and enrichment activities choices that went into the building of Sweetwater Spectrum have created a supportive residential community that accommodates individuals with a full range of autism spectrum disorders.
 The community challenges each individual to reach their fullest potential, live life with purpose, and adapt to the world given their unique disability.

 Sweetwater Spectrum is a new and innovative concept, not only for the 16 residents, but also as a model that can be reproduced in communities throughout California and across the nation.